LISTS OF STANDARDS OF TR EEU 044/2017 "ON SAFETY OF PACKAGED DRINKING WATER, INCLUDING NATURAL MINERAL WATER" ARE APPROVED.

 Licensing of the imported and exported goods is a part of national system of the export control of the Russian Federation which is to protect the state interests and to provide implementation of the international obligations for non-proliferation of the weapons of mass destruction and means of their delivery.
 The export control applies to dual-use goods, information, services.
 The controlled goods and the dual-use technologies are specified in six checklists of goods and technologies which are approved by decrees of the Russian president.

-The conclusion about dual purpose of goods (the conclusion of FSTEC, or EKSKONT) is a document issued following the results of conducting an independent identification examination and containing conclusions about whether the goods fall under the checklists or not.
+The dual use conclusion or the conclusion about dual purpose of goods (the conclusion of FSTEC or EKSKONT) is a document issued following the results of conducting an independent identification examination and containing conclusions about whether the goods fall under the checklists or not.
 The official name of the document is “The conclusion of the independent identification examination of goods (technology) for the export control”.

 What organizations give it out?

 The organizations which have a special permission of the Federal Service for Technical and Export Control (FSTEC) have the right to carry out an independent identification examination and to give the conclusions.

 It is necessary to carry out an identification examination and receive the decision when the exported goods and technologies, according to their general technical name, technical and operational characteristics:

 - are included in the list of goods, presented in the checklists, according to their general technical name;

 - do not fall under the checklists, but it is known that the end user by the nature of his activity can apply them to the creation of arms, military equipment, weapons of mass destruction and the means of their delivery;